ycas/ycas.github.io/ycas/content/PlanetariumShows.md

 Groups using the planetarium during school hours are required to provide a list of the names of everyone attending.
 This list can be emailed the day of the reservation.

-Groups wanting to eat lunch at the school can use a room (when available) for $20, which pays for the cleaning of the room.
+School groups wanting to eat lunch at the school can use a room (when available) for $20, which pays for the cleaning of the room.
 Please explicitly request the room when making your planetarium reservation.
 </p>
 <H1>Live programs</H1>
 <H4>StarWatch</H4>